stokito/ports-service/README.md

 The `requests.http` file contains samples of API requests.

 ## Build and Usage
-You can build manually with:

-    go build  -o ports-import ./cmd/import
-    go build  -o ports-service ./cmd/service

-Or you can run `make build`.
+Or you can run `make build` and then `docker-compose up`.
+The docker compose will build an image.
 The default target for make is to build a docker image `ports-service:latest`.
 The image also contain the importer in `/opt/posrts-importer` so you can execute it in interactive mode.

 To run a linter execute `make run-lint`.
 You may need to install a linter `sudo snap install golangci-lint`.

+You can build manually with:

+    go build  -o ports-import ./cmd/import
+    go build  -o ports-service ./cmd/service

 ## Technical test